 Hibbett Sports, Inc. is a leading athletic-inspired fashion retailer primarily located in small and mid-sized communities across the country.
 Founded in 1945, Hibbett stores have a rich history of convenient locations, personalized customer service and access to coveted footwear, apparel and equipment from top brands like Nike, Under Armour and Adidas.
-Consumers can browse styles, find new releases or shop looks by visiting their nearest store or by visiting www.Hibbett.com.
+Consumers can browse styles, find new releases or shop looks by visiting their nearest store or by visiting www.hibbett.com.
 Follow us @HibbettSports.
 We became a public company in October 1996.
-As of February 3, 2018, we operated a total of 1,079 retail stores in 35 states composed of 1,060 Hibbett Sports stores and 19 Sports Additions athletic shoe stores.
+As of February 2, 2019, we operated a total of 1,163 retail stores in 35 states composed of 1,007 Hibbett Sports stores, 138 City Gear stores and 18 Sports Additions athletic shoe stores.

-The Hibbett Sports store is our primary retail format and is an approximately 5,000 square foot store located primarily in strip centers which are usually near a major chain retailer such as a Wal-Mart store.
-Our Hibbett Sports store base consisted of 841 stores located in strip centers, 27 free-standing stores and 211 enclosed mall locations as of February 3, 2018.
+Our Hibbett Sports stores average 5,700 square feet and are located primarily in strip centers which are usually near a major chain retailer such as Wal-Mart.
+Our City Gear stores average 5,000 square feet and are located primarily in strip centers.
+Our store base consisted of 876 stores located in strip centers, 33 free-standing stores and 254 enclosed mall locations as of February 2, 2019.

 Hibbett operates on a 52- or 53-week fiscal year ending on the Saturday nearest to January 31 of each year.
-The consolidated statements of operations for Fiscal 2018 included 53 weeks of operations while the consolidated statements of operations for Fiscal 2017 and Fiscal 2016 included 52 weeks of operations.
-Fiscal 2019 will include 52 weeks of operations.
+The consolidated statements of operations for Fiscal 2019, Fiscal 2018 and Fiscal 2017 included 52 weeks, 53 weeks and 52 weeks of operations, respectively.
+Fiscal 2020 will include 52 weeks of operations.